1,000+ Opportunities

 See the latest developments Cooperative Energy Awards $135,000 in Grants to Support Community and Economic Development in Mississippi Cooperative Competes Grant Awarded for Marketing of Port Bienville Site #1 and Ignition Park in Hancock County Cooperative Competes Grant Awarded for Site Work at the Cleveland Airport North Industrial Site Cooperative Competes Grant Awarded for Site Readiness of Lamar County Industrial Park Two Industrial Properties Earn Cooperative Energy SiteInvest Premier Property Designation Harrison County Development Commission Receives Cooperative Energy’s 2025 SPARK Award for Landmark Buc-ee’s Project Hood Industries Expanding Operations in Waynesboro Cooperative Competes Grant Awarded for Site Readiness of Industrial Site Along Interstate 20 Cooperative Competes Grant Awarded to the Greenwood-Leflore-Carroll County Economic Development Foundation Cooperative Energy Awards More Than $277,000 in Grants to Support Economic Development in Mississippi Koch Foods expanding in Morton

-Based on current listing details, eligibility includes: Nonprofit organizations and local entities in Mississippi Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations and local entities in Mississippi.
+Confirm the full requirements in the official notice before applying.